 In all rooms, neutral tones and dark fixtures are the order of the day, with the occasional carved wooden detail.
 Any room facing seawards offers cinematic views of the Gulf of Oman from the widescreen windows.
 The Chedi Club Suites have sunken terrazzo baths, private terraces and are close to the regal Club Lounge so you can be the first in the queue for the decadent champagne brunches it hosts.

 There are three, including the region’s longest, a 103-metre-long moody marvel lined by palms and black double day beds.
-The Chedi pool overlooks the beach – perfect for wallowing with a view of the waves and, with a quick scamper across the narrow sands, you can splash among them.
-On the very hottest days, head for the Serai pool; it’s ample awnings provide welcome shade in and around the water.
+The adult-only Chedi pool and Cabana overlooks the beach – perfect for wallowing with a view of the waves and, with a quick scamper across the narrow sands, you can splash among them.
+On the very hottest days, head for the black-mosaic Serai pool; its child-friendly ample awnings provide welcome shade in and around the water

 In the 13 suites of Muscat’s largest spa you can treat yourself to jet lag-busting restorers, romantic bathing rituals, Himalayan warm stone massages and all manner of rejuvenating facials.